 Rae is known for designing, guiding, and facilitating conversations that enable people—in both organizations and communities—to work together to plan, solve problems, and take action.

-Most recently, Rae served as interim executive director at Wallingford Community Senior Center, a warm and welcoming place where older adults in north Seattle can continue to learn and thrive while moving through life’s transitions in a positive and healthy way.
+One of Rae’s interim executive director engagements was at Wallingford Community Senior Center, a warm and welcoming place where older adults in north Seattle can continue to learn and thrive while moving through life’s transitions in a positive and healthy way.

 “Thanks for the time you spent leading WCSC.
 We have been lucky to benefit from your considerable skills, wisdom, and personal warmth.“ Ed Ringness, Board President, Wallingford Community Senior Center